gibfahn/up/docs/CommandLineHelp-Linux.md

 * `completions` — Generate shell completions to stdout
 * `schema` — Write the up task yaml schema
-* `manpages` — Generate man pages for liv and its subcommands
+* `manpages` — Generate man pages for up and its subcommands
 * `markdown` — Print a markdown file with documentation for up and its subcommands